 Feature #3 – Operating Temperature Range

 Outdoor commercial displays are built to handle temperature extremes.
 An example of one manufacturer's published operating ranges for cold and heat is from -31.0 °F to 140.0 °F. Manufacturers use a variety of different technologies, including cooling fans and large aluminum heat sinks to dissipate heat and to operate in these ranges.
-These various solutions to handling high heat can impact energy usage as well as a display’s IP Rating.
+These various solutions to handling high heat can impact both energy usage and a display’s IP Rating.
 A unit with an exhaust fan will have a slightly lower IP Rating because it cannot be fully submerged in water.
 It will not be able to achieve a liquid score of eight.

 Feature #4 – Power Consumption (Wattage)